 The conference was sponsored by the Big Data to Knowledge Center of Excellence at DBMI (Patient-centered Information Commons Standardized Unification of Research Elements, or PIC-SURE), Aetna, and Elsevier.

-Listening To The Voice Of The Patient In Precision Medicine by former DBMI Visiting Scientist David Shaywitz
+Listening To The Voice Of The Patient In Precision Medicine by DBMI Lecturer and former Visiting Scientist David Shaywitz